Red Sea Security

 Download:

+However, this is not a sustainable solution long-term.
 Whether a vessel goes around the Cape or braves the Red Sea transit, operational costs are significantly increased.
 It also means that vessels are unavailable to take other cargo, and significant and costly repositioning and schedule changes may be needed.

-Liner carriers are re-wiring an entire global network to manage the situation brought on by these unprecedented attacks.
 Transits may take some more time and involve additional cost, but we will keep global trade running, and shipping costs will continue to be a very small percentage of the overall cost of goods.

 Shipping industry calls for action following the attack on the MV Tutor and cargo ship Verbena